-Jiann-Shing Shieh received his B.S. and M.S. degrees in chemical engineering from the National Cheng Kung University, Taiwan, in 1983 and 1986, respectively, and the Ph.D. degree in automatic control and systems engineering from the University of Sheffield, Sheffield, UK, in 1995.
-He was a Postdoc Research Associate at the Department of Automatic Control and Systems Engineering in the University of Sheffield, UK, from 1995 to 1996, working on a hierarchical fuzzy logic-based support system project.
-Also, he was a Postdoc Research Associate at the Center for Biomedical Engineering, College of Medicine, National Taiwan University, from 1996 to 1998, working on an anesthesia systems engineering and its clinical applications.
-Currently, he is a Professor of mechanical engineering and a Joint Professor at Graduate School of Biotechnology and Bioengineering in the Yuan Ze University.
-His current research interests include intelligent analysis and control, biosignal (e.g., ECG, BP, EEG, SPO2, and center of pressure) processing, critical care medicine monitoring and control, pain model and control, medical automation, dynamic cerebral autoregulation research, brain death index research, and using multiscale entropy (MSE), and Hilbert-Huang Transform (HHT) in gerontechnology.
+Jiann-Shing Shieh received his B.S. and M.S. degrees in chemical engineering from the National Cheng Kung University, Tainan, Taiwan, in 1983 and 1986, respectively, and the Ph.D. degree in automatic control and systems engineering from the University of Sheffield, Sheffield, UK, in 1995.
+He served as a Postdoc Research Associate at the Department of Automatic Control and Systems Engineering at the University of Sheffield, Sheffield, UK, from 1995 to 1996, working on a hierarchical fuzzy logic-based support system project.
+Also, he worked as a Postdoc Research Associate at the Center for Biomedical Engineering, College of Medicine, National Taiwan University, Taipei City, Taiwan, from 1996 to 1998, working on anesthesia systems engineering and their clinical applications.
+Currently, he is a Professor of mechanical engineering and a Joint Professor at Graduate School of Biotechnology and Bioengineering in the Yuan Ze University, Taoyuan City, Taiwan.
+His current research interests include intelligent analysis and control, biosignal (e.g., ECG, BP, EEG, SPO2, and center of pressure) processing, critical care medicine monitoring and control, pain model and control, medical automation, dynamic cerebral autoregulation research, brain death index research, and using multiscale entropy (MSE) and Hilbert-Huang transform (HHT) in gerontechnology.